travelgateX/documentation-site/content/hotel-x/howtos/plugins/vcc_gen.md

 Vcc Gen is an optional plugin that adds the possibility to create a virtual credit card at Book step, in order to pay the reservation's import with it.

-## Vcc Gen {#vccgen}
+## Virtual Credit Card Generator (Vcc Gen) {#vccgen}

 ### Goals

-The Vcc Gen plugin **creates a virtual credit card** with an activation and expiration date choosed by the client, so he will be using this VCC instead of a regular credit card.
-The client must also indicate the token of the virtual credit card.
-It returns in the response, the information of the payment card just created, even if the Book step has gone wrong.
-This information includes the holder, credit card number, CVC, expire date and the payment card type (for instance `VI`).
+The Vcc Gen plugin **creates a virtual credit card** with an activation and expiration date chosen by the client.
+The client must also send the token for the virtual credit card.
+The service will return the information of the newly created payment card  in the response, even if the Book step has failed.
+This information includes the holder name, credit card number, CVC, expiration date and the card type (for instance `VI`) **(TODO: list of available card types)**.
 It also returns the source or the supplier that has created this virtual credit card.

 You can apply rules through the genvcc.csv configuration file, in order to use or not the a certain vcc, depending on the file configuration and the request parameters. _More details regarding configuration below_.